 Bret Vyon/ Now look here, I don’t care what happens to you, but I’ve got to warn Earth!

-It is after all 12 episodes long, the single longest story in the shows 50 plus year history (unless you count Trial of a Time Lord as one rather than three stories).
-Its probably a bit too much for some people to watch in one sitting.
+At 12 episodes long, The Daleks Masterplan is the single longest story in the shows 50 plus year history (unless you count Trial of a Time Lord as one rather than three stories).
+Naturally as a result of this its probably a bit too much to watch in one sitting.

-It takes us through so many different and exotic locations, from the jungle’s of Kembel to the Pyramids of Egypt and its also laced with plenty of shocking and tragic moments.
+It takes us through so many different and exotic locations across all of time and space, from the jungle’s of Kembel, to the desolate prison planet Desperarus, to the Pyramids of Egypt and its also laced with plenty of shocking and tragic moments.
 This story marked the first time that a companion actually died in the series.

 Whilst this would not seem like a big deal nowadays where main characters always die horribly, in 1960’s television it would have been unheard of.
 Especially in a family show.